 Whenever you add or change a configuration statement using the OBEY command, be aware that the existing statement is replaced.
 Therefore, you must supply the entire statement, not just the new or changed portions.

-When there is a problem with OBEY, file StackID TCPERROR is sent to your reader containing a description of the error and the following error message is displayed:
+When there is a problem with OBEY, file StackID TCPERROR, which contains a description of the error, is sent to your reader, and the following error message is displayed:

 Configuration error.
 Details are in StackID TCPERROR.